The Evolution of Personalized CMF Solutions for More Accurate Surgical Interventions

 Later we started working with Materialise to develop the same technology for the mandible.
 The challenge there was not really on the development of the devices but rather on the planning.

 For the maxilla, the planning is straightforward because we start with one bone where nothing is moving, and we mobilize one segment of the bone and position it according to a fixed, stable part.
 The mandible moves.
 The joints between the mandible and the facial skeleton make the planning much more complicated as you must consider where this joint should be at the end of the surgery.
 Most pioneer surgeons in digital planning, including myself, did not fully understand this at the beginning.
 We were used to the conventional planning, and it was not obvious to digitally plan the repositioning of the condyles.

 Is the use of 3D planning the most challenging part of using personalized devices?

 Digital planning is way easier now.
 Back in 2012, I was doing all the planning myself.
 We had no clinical engineers trained in digital clinical planning at that time.
 I had to digitally adjust the occlusion just by looking on the screen, zooming in and out.

 The planning is now much faster, systematic, and reliable.
 Many steps are now automated, and we have also developed a checklist that identifies and validates each step of the planning separately.

 That helps a lot to make sure that every step is perfectly planned before going into the final validation.

 Today, at least at Materialise, surgeons have a clinical engineer to guide them through all the steps.
-The clinical engineers will ask their approval for every key aspects of the planning like the orientation of the head, the design of the osteotomies, and any other adjustment the surgeon would like to make in the planning.
+The clinical engineers will ask their approval for every key aspect of the planning, like the orientation of the head, the design of the osteotomies, and any other adjustment the surgeon would like to make in the planning.